 Getting the sack for making a personal injury claim (health and safety protections)

 The fear of being dismissed.
 It’s a fear that prevents many people claiming compensation for personal injury sustained at work.
 We’ve considered this general issue in other articles.
 In this article, we focus on protections which might apply via employment law, and health and safety law.
 It’s a discussion of health and safety at work, workplace danger and sections 44 and 100 of the Employment Rights Act 1996.
 Employers have extensive health and safety duties towards employees.
 And also to workers, self-employed people and visitors to their workplaces.
 The principal legislation in relation to health and safety is the Health and Safety at Work Act 1974.
 This sets out basic health and safety duties.
 They apply to companies, directors, managers and employees.
 As the director or owner of a company, you have potential personal liability as well: you can't hide behind your company.
-The nature and extent of the duties in practice will depend very much on the type of business Continue Reading
+The nature and extent of the duties in practice will depend very much on the type of business concerned.
+The Continue Reading

 Can you make a personal injury claim if you definitely don’t want to go to court?

 Tilley hats might be the best in the world.
 They’ve been called “legendary” and “iconic”.
 Tilley hats float and, if lost or stolen, can be replaced for half their full purchase price.
 Should the hat wear out due to normal wear and tear, poor workmanship or faulty material, it will be repaired or replaced free of charge.
 Tilley hats are guaranteed for life.
 In 2013, a Guardian reader reported that, when the fabric of their hat split after 17 years, Tilley still honoured the lifetime guarantee and replaced it.
 They’re expensive hats but the various risk-reversal elements clearly help keep them desirable purchases.
 A guarantee can make a big difference to how likely we are to choose a product or service.
 In the context of personal injury compensation claims, not everyone wants to have their day in court.
-On the other hand, in another article on this website, we’ve considered the pros and cons for those who want a guarantee that their personal injury claim’s outcome will Continue Reading
+On the other hand, in another article on this website, we’ve considered the pros and cons for those who want a guarantee that their personal injury claim’s outcome will be Continue Reading